django/deps/accepted/0201-simplified-routing-syntax.rst

 * Add dedicated tests for both the old and new style, so there's adequate coverage.
 Currently only URL reversing is tested.
 URL resolution is only exercised as a side effect of unrelated tests.
+* Ensure the 404 debug page shows URLs in a style that matches the URLconf.
 * Document the new style URL configuration.
 * Update existing URL cases in the documentation throughout.
 * Update the tests throughout, updating to the new style wherever possible.